oracle/macaron/README.md

 We have integrated [SLSA provenance generation](https://github.com/slsa-framework/slsa-github-generator) for our Docker image and release artifacts.
 However, due to a strict policy regarding the use of third-party GitHub Actions, we cannot generate the provenances in this repository yet until [this issue](https://github.com/slsa-framework/slsa-github-generator/issues/2204) is resolved.

-## Security issue reports
+## Security

-Security issue reports should follow our [reporting guidelines](./SECURITY.md).
+Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process

 ## License